gotoo77/gotoo77/README.md

-When I'm not building software, you'll probably find me playing guitar, reading science fiction or fantasy, playing videogames, designing fictional worlds—or turning an innocent idea into an unnecessarily ambitious project.
+When I'm not building software, you'll probably find me playing guitar, reading science fiction or fantasy, playing videogames, designing fictional worlds (or turning an innocent idea into an unnecessarily ambitious project :) )

 > Divide and conquer, without losing sight of the whole.